VinzenzKlass/anaplan-sdk/docs/guides/sorting.md

-!!! danger "Anaplan Sorting is not consistent"
-    If you are sorting by a field that is potentially ambiguous (e.g., `name`), the order of results is not guaranteed to be internally consistent across multiple requests.
-This will lead to wrong results when paginating through result sets where the ambiguous order can cause records to slip between pages or be duplicated on multiple pages.
-    The only way to ensure correct results when sorting is to make sure the entire result set fits in one page, or to sort by a field that is guaranteed to be unique (e.g., `id`).

 Some endpoints support sorting results by a specified field in either ascending or descending order.
 The methods for these endpoints include a `sort_by` parameter to specify the field to sort on, and a `descending` boolean parameter to specify the sort order (default is ascending).